manticoresoftware/manticoresearch/docs/conf_options_reference/index_configuration_options.rst

 contents can be loaded with a SIGHUP.

-You can build an .idf file using ``indextool`` utility, by dumping dictionaries using ``--dumpdict`` switch first, then converting those to .idf format using ``--buildidf``, then merging all .idf files across cluser using ``--mergeidf``.
+You can build an .idf file using ``indextool`` utility, by dumping dictionaries using ``--dumpdict dict.txt --stats`` switch first, then converting those to .idf format using ``--buildidf``, then merging all .idf files across cluser using ``--mergeidf``.
 Refer to :ref:`indextool_command_reference` for more information.